calebwherry/Concurrent-GARTH/README.md

 # Concurrent-GARTH

-Concurrent GARTH (Genetic AlgoRiTHms) in C++: A Framework for Concurrent GAs.
+Concurrent GARTH (Genetic AlgoRiTHms) using C++: A Framework for Concurrent GAs.

 Continuous integration is implemented on this repository using Travis-CI.